5 Surefire Strategies for Developing Reading Fluency

 - Grades: 3–5, 6–8

 Have you ever watched students struggle with what you know to be a great book, just perfect for their age and development?
-The NAEP recently reported that 45 percent of all fourth graders tested in the U.S. are not fluent readers.
-Without that fluency, the world of imagination, humor, and drama contained in the finest books is no more than a tangle of words.
+Without fluency, the world of imagination, humor, and drama contained in the finest books is no more than a tangle of words.

 One definition of fluency is the ability to read aloud expressively and with understanding.
 When fluent readers read aloud, the text flows as if strung together like pearls on a necklace, rather than sounding halting and choppy.